Voodoo-exe/TEAM_CYBORG--EVE/README.md

  3. Make migrations using 'python manage.py makemigrations' in the terminal
  4. Migrate using 'python manage.py migrate'
  5. run the web app using 'python manage.py runserver'
+ 6. to register as admin use 'python manage.py createsuperuser '

 VSCode is preferred but any editor can be used.